Simone Jackson

-Simone Peyton Jackson (born January 28, 2003) is an American soccer player who plays as a forward for the Orlando Pride of the National Women's Soccer League (NWSL).
+Simone Peyton Jackson (born January 28, 2003) is an American professional soccer player who plays as a forward for Damallsvenskan club FC Rosengård, on loan from the Orlando Pride.
 She played college soccer for the USC Trojans.
 She has represented the United States at the youth international level.

-Early life and college career
+Early life

 Jackson was born and raised in Redondo Beach, California.
 She began playing soccer with an AYSO team at age four.
 She attended Bishop Montgomery High School, where she played for the soccer, tennis, and track teams, and co-founded the school's Black Student Union.
 She played club soccer for So Cal Blues, winning the ECNL under-15 national championship in 2017, before moving to Slammers FC, where she was named ECNL All-American in 2019 and 2021.
 She committed to USC when she was a freshman.
 She was ranked by TopDrawerSoccer as the third-best recruit of her class.